-147. Plaintiff brings this action as a class action pursuant to Federal Rule of Civil Procedure 23(a) and 23(b)(3) on behalf of a Class consisting of all those who purchased or otherwise acquired shares of Precigen common stock between May 10, 2017 to September 25, 2020, inclusive (the "Class

-Period"), and were damaged thereby.
-Excluded from the Class are Defendants, Precigen's current and former officers, directors, parents, and subsidiaries, their immediate family members, legal representatives, heirs, successors, or assigns of any such excluded person, and any entity in which Defendants have or had a controlling interest.
+168. Plaintiff brings this action as a class action pursuant to Federal Rule of Civil Procedure 23(a) and 23(b)(3) on behalf of a Class consisting of all those who purchased or otherwise acquired shares of Precigen common stock between May 10, 2017 and September 25, 2020, inclusive (the "Class Period"), and were damaged thereby.
+Excluded from the Class are Defendants, Precigen's current and former officers, directors, parents, and subsidiaries, their immediate family members, legal

-148. The members of the Class are so numerous that joinder of all members is impracticable.
-Throughout the Class Period, Precigen common stock was actively traded on the NYSE and then the Nasdaq.
-While the exact number of Class members is unknown to Plaintiff at this time, and can be ascertained only through appropriate discovery, Plaintiff believes that there are hundreds or thousands of members in the proposed Class.
-Stock owners and other members of the Class may be identified from records maintained by Precigen or its transfer agent and may be notified of the pendency of this action by mail, using the form of notice similar to that customarily used in securities class actions.

-149. Plaintiff's claims are typical of the claims of other Class members, as all members of the Class were similarly affected by Defendants' wrongful conduct in violation of federal laws as alleged herein.

-150. Plaintiff will fairly and adequately protect Class members' interests and has retained competent counsel experienced in class actions and securities litigation.
-Plaintiff has no interests antagonistic to, or in conflict with, those of the Class.

-151. Common questions of law and fact exist as to all Class members and predominate over any questions solely affecting individual Class members.
-Common questions include:
+1 representatives, heirs, successors, or assigns of any such excluded person, and any entity in which 2 Defendants have or had a controlling interest.
+3 169.
+The members of the Class are so numerous that joinder of all members is impracticable.
+4 Throughout the Class Period, Precigen common stock was actively traded on the NYSE and then the 5 Nasdaq.
+While the exact number of Class members is unknown to Plaintiff at this time, and can be 6 ascertained only through appropriate discovery, Plaintiff believes that there are hundreds or thousands 7 of members in the proposed Class.
+Stock owners and other members of the Class may be identified 8 from records maintained by Precigen or its transfer agent and may be notified of the pendency of this 9 action by mail, using the form of notice similar to that customarily used in securities class actions.
+10 170.
+Plaintiff's claims are typical of the claims of other Class members, as all members of 11 the Class were similarly affected by Defendants' wrongful conduct in violation of federal laws as 12 alleged herein.
+13 171.
+Plaintiff will fairly and adequately protect Class members' interests and has retained 14 competent counsel experienced in class actions and securities litigation.
+Plaintiff has no interests 15 antagonistic to, or in conflict with, those of the Class.
+16 172.
+Common questions of law and fact exist as to all Class members and predominate over 17 any questions solely affecting individual Class members.
+Common questions include: 18 (a) whether Defendants violated the federal securities laws as alleged herein; 19 (b) whether Defendants made public statements during the Class Period that were 20 materially false, misleading, or incomplete or otherwise omitted material facts; 21 (c) whether the Individual Defendants caused Precigen to issue false and 22 misleading statements; 23 (d) whether Defendants acted knowingly or recklessly in issuing false and 24 misleading statements; 25 (e) whether the price of Precigen common stock during the Class Period was 26 artificially inflated because of the Defendants' wrongful conduct as complained 27 of herein; and 28 56